Previous | Next | Home

 Configuring for Debugging on Actual Devices

-We summarize the basics; a more extensive discussion may be found in the Android Setting up a Device for Development document.
+We summarize the basics; a more extensive discussion may be found in the Android Run Apps on a Hardware Device document.
+Configuring the phone or tablet may be somewhat device-specific but should be similar to the following example for a Motorola Moto-X phone running Android 4.4.2.

-We have also checked "Stay awake" to cause the screen to stay on while the phone is charging on the USB cable; it is generally useful in debugging for the screen to stay on.
+"Stay awake" has also been checked to cause the screen display to stay on while the phone is charging on the USB cable; it is often useful in debugging for the screen to stay on, but this is not essential.

-5. To verify that your device is connected after the above steps, issue at a shell prompt adb devices (where adb is in the tools subdirectory of the SDK: we are assuming that you added this directory to your path earlier).
+5. To confirm that your device is connected after the above steps, issue at a shell prompt adb devices (where adb is in the platform-tools subdirectory of the SDK: we are assuming that you added this directory to your path earlier).
 Your device should appear in the list of devices that this command produces.
 For example, on my Fedora Linux system a typical result would be

-In this output, emulator-5554 is the Simple2.2 emulator for Android 2.2 that we configured earlier (5554 is the port number associated with the virtual device) and TA5380467L is a Motorola Backflip phone that was connected to the computer according to the above instructions
+In this output, emulator-5554 is an Android virtual device (emulator) configured as in Configuring an AVD (5554 is the port number associated with the virtual device), and 0146B5BA13010009 is a Samsung Galaxy Nexus phone that was connected to the computer according to the above instructions.

-Now that we have the device connected to the computer, we can install Android packages that we have developed and debug directly on the phone.
+Now that the device is connected to the computer, Android packages that we have developed can be installed and debugged directly on the device.
 Let's see how to do that.

 Installing and Debugging Applications on the Device